jespen/studioclay/docs/background-jobs.md

 ### Production Environment

-In production, the jobs are processed by the Vercel cron job every 5 minutes.
+In production, jobs are processed automatically during user transactions.
+For any failed jobs, you can manually trigger processing or check the database directly.
 You can monitor jobs in the database by checking the `background_jobs` table.

 ### Common Issues

 1. **Jobs not being processed**:
-   - Verify the Vercel cron job is configured correctly in vercel.json
    - Check that the job processor endpoint is working by calling it manually
+   - Verify the job status in the database
-   - Check the Vercel logs for any errors in the cron job execution
+   - Check the Vercel logs for any errors in job processing

 2. **PDF generation failing**:
    - Ensure the required storage buckets exist (use the setup-storage endpoint)